getnexar/Nexar-Visual-Localization/README.md

 ![triplets](images/triplets.png)

-Extensive experiments demonstrate that extra depth information helps networks to determine driving policies indeed.
-We hope it will become useful resources for the autonomous driving research community.
+Accurate vehicle localization is a crucial step towards building effective Vehicle-to-Vehicle networks and automotive applications.
+Here, we publish our dataset for training visual localization model, based on real world data.

 _Created by Nexar &reg;_

 The full paper describing our work is available on arxiv: [paper](https://arxiv.org/abs/1905.0000)

-## News!
-___The full Visual Localization dataset and benchmark will be published here soon.
+### ___The full Visual Localization dataset and benchmark will be published here soon.
 Stay tuned!___

 ## Contents
 1. [Introduction](#introduction)